-- Planned Rural Residential Development Zoning and Preliminary Development Plan Approval.
+- 1. Planned Rural Residential Development Zoning and Preliminary Development Plan Approval.
 The applicant shall submit to the Land Development Regulation Administrator his or her request for change to a Planned Rural Residential Development zoning district containing the following exhibits: - a.
-A statement of objectives describing: - (1) The general purpose of the proposed development; and - (2) The general character of the proposed development. - b.
-A Vicinity Map showing the location of the proposed Planned Rural Residential Development in relation to: - (1) Surrounding streets and thoroughfares; - (2) Existing zoning on the site and surrounding areas; and - (3) Existing land use on the site and surrounding areas.
+A statement of objectives describing: - i.
+The general purpose of the proposed development; and

+- ii.
+The general character of the proposed development. - b.
+A Vicinity Map showing the location of the proposed Planned Rural Residential Development in relation to: - i.
+Surrounding streets and thoroughfares; - ii.
+Existing zoning on the site and surrounding areas; and - iii.
+Existing land use on the site and surrounding areas.